inbarShil/typing_speed_test/README.md

 # This game calculates your typing speed.
 # The calculation is in WPM.

-# Please use the "text lines" file in the same direcory in which you are runnin the game from.
+# Please use the "text lines" file in the same direcory in which you are running the game from.

 # The facts in "text lines" were taken from: https://bestlifeonline.com/random-fun-facts/